Attitude (April Wine album)

-Attitude is the thirteenth studio album by the Canadian rock band April Wine, released in October 1993 (see 1993 in music).
-It was the band's first album since their break-up in the 1980s.
+Attitude is the thirteenth studio album by the Canadian rock band April Wine, released in May 1993 (see 1993 in music).
+It was the band's first album since their break-up in the mid 1980s.
 The boy on the front cover of the album is Myles Goodwyn's son.

 Track listing

 All tracks written by Myles Goodwyn unless otherwise noted.